-- 1. Under the preferred option at point 1c there should be reference to the character of the landscape setting which is equally important. - 2.
-Specific densities for specific 'characters/types' of areas needs to be provided within the proposed policy. - 3.
+- 2. Specific densities for specific 'characters/types' of areas needs to be provided within the proposed policy. - 3.
 Planning Officers are at a disadvantage is there is no guidance on this which leads to highly inappropriate densities proposed by developers with no regard to local character. - 4.
 It would be helpful within this policy to explain why Guildford Borough is so heavily constrained re Green Belt, Woodland etc which will influence density. - 5.
 Reference to Neighbourhood Plans should be included as these give specific local knowledge and density measurements that must be taken into consideration.

-Neighbourhood Plans are adopted in their own right, are part of the Development Plan, carry their own weight and sit alongside the GBC Local Plans.
-The development plan must be read as a whole, so replication in the Local Plan is not necessary.
+must be read as a whole, so replication in the Local Plan is not necessary.
 Density issues are now within proposed Policy D4.
 Criterion (3) states development should respond positively to context, character and landscape.
 It requires 'appropriate residential densities' that result from a design-led approach, which considers context and local character.
 Throughout the plan constraints facing Guildford are recognised.